tsunami416604/azure-docs.hu-hu/articles/azure-functions/functions-bindings-service-bus.md

 ---
-title: Az Azure Szolgáltatásbusz-kötések az Azure Functions szolgáltatáshoz
-description: Megtudhatja, hogyan használhatja az Azure Service Bus-eseményindítók és kötések az Azure Functions szolgáltatásban.
+title: Azure Service Bus bindings for Azure Functions
-services: functions
-documentationcenter: na
+description: Understand how to use Azure Service Bus triggers and bindings in Azure Functions.
 author: craigshoemaker
-manager: gwallace
-keywords: az Azure functions, függvények, eseményfeldolgozás, dinamikus számítás, kiszolgáló nélküli architektúra ms.assetid: daedacf0-6546-4355-a65c-50873e74f66b ms.service: azure-functions ms.topic: reference ms.date: 04/01/2017
+ms.assetid: daedacf0-6546-4355-a65c-50873e74f66b
+ms.topic: reference
+ms.date: 04/01/2017
 ms.author: cshoe
-ms.openlocfilehash: cf78712515ab91c66161d04dac0df601c5dcb625
+ms.openlocfilehash: d27058ed0ff3044d98d8428b3065b02e2c24c451
-ms.sourcegitcommit: a22cb7e641c6187315f0c6de9eb3734895d31b9d
+ms.sourcegitcommit: d6b68b907e5158b451239e4c09bb55eccb5fef89
 ms.translationtype: MT
 ms.contentlocale: hu-HU
-ms.lasthandoff: 11/14/2019
+ms.lasthandoff: 11/20/2019
-ms.locfileid: "74082788"
+ms.locfileid: "74231052"
 ---
-# <a name="azure-service-bus-bindings-for-azure-functions"></a>Az Azure Szolgáltatásbusz-kötések az Azure Functions szolgáltatáshoz
+# <a name="azure-service-bus-bindings-for-azure-functions"></a>Azure Service Bus bindings for Azure Functions

-Ez a cikk ismerteti az Azure Service Bus-kötések az Azure Functions használata.
-Az Azure Functions támogatja a-trigger, és a kimeneti kötések Service Bus-üzenetsorok és üzenettémák esetében.
+This article explains how to work with Azure Service Bus bindings in Azure Functions.
+Azure Functions supports trigger and output bindings for Service Bus queues and topics.

 [!INCLUDE [intro](../../includes/functions-bindings-intro.md)]

-## <a name="packages---functions-1x"></a>Csomagok – 1.x függvények
+## <a name="packages---functions-1x"></a>Packages - Functions 1.x

-A Service Bus kötéseit szerepelnek a [Microsoft.Azure.WebJobs.ServiceBus](https://www.nuget.org/packages/Microsoft.Azure.WebJobs.ServiceBus) NuGet-csomag verziója 2.x.
+The Service Bus bindings are provided in the [Microsoft.Azure.WebJobs.ServiceBus](https://www.nuget.org/packages/Microsoft.Azure.WebJobs.ServiceBus) NuGet package, version 2.x.

 [!INCLUDE [functions-package](../../includes/functions-package.md)]

-## <a name="packages---functions-2x"></a>Csomagok – 2.x függvények
+## <a name="packages---functions-2x"></a>Packages - Functions 2.x

-A Service Bus kötéseit szerepelnek a [Microsoft.Azure.WebJobs.Extensions.ServiceBus](https://www.nuget.org/packages/Microsoft.Azure.WebJobs.Extensions.ServiceBus) NuGet-csomag verziója 3.x.
-A csomag forráskódja az [Azure-functions-servicebus-Extension](https://github.com/Azure/azure-functions-servicebus-extension) GitHub-tárházban található.
+The Service Bus bindings are provided in the [Microsoft.Azure.WebJobs.Extensions.ServiceBus](https://www.nuget.org/packages/Microsoft.Azure.WebJobs.Extensions.ServiceBus) NuGet package, version 3.x.
+Source code for the package is in the [azure-functions-servicebus-extension](https://github.com/Azure/azure-functions-servicebus-extension) GitHub repository.

 > [!NOTE]
-> A 2. x verzió nem hozza létre a `ServiceBusTrigger`-példányban konfigurált témakört vagy előfizetést.
-A 2. x verzió a [Microsoft.
-Azure.
-ServiceBus](https://www.nuget.org/packages/Microsoft.Azure.ServiceBus) alapul, és nem kezeli a várólista-kezelést.
+> Version 2.x does not create the topic or subscription configured in the `ServiceBusTrigger` instance.
+Version 2.x is based on [Microsoft.Azure.ServiceBus](https://www.nuget.org/packages/Microsoft.Azure.ServiceBus) and does not handle queue management.

 [!INCLUDE [functions-package-v2](../../includes/functions-package-v2.md)]

 ## <a name="trigger"></a>Eseményindító

-A Service Bus-trigger használatával üzeneteket egy Service Bus-üzenetsor vagy témakör válaszol.
+Use the Service Bus trigger to respond to messages from a Service Bus queue or topic.

-## <a name="trigger---example"></a>Az eseményindító – példa
+## <a name="trigger---example"></a>Trigger - example

-Tekintse meg az adott nyelvű példa:
+See the language-specific example:

 * [C#](#trigger---c-example)
 * [C# script (.csx)](#trigger---c-script-example)